limonyellow/confident/README.md

 ## Capabilities
 Confident object can load config fields from multiple sources:
-1. Environment variables.
+- Environment variables.
-1. Config files such as 'json' and 'yaml'.
+- Config files such as 'json' and 'yaml'.
-1. '.env' files.
+- '.env' files.
-1. Explicitly given fields.
+- Explicitly given fields.
-1. Default values.
+- Default values.
+- Deployment configs.
+(See below)

 Confident object core functionality is based on [pydantic](https://pydantic-docs.helpmanual.io/) library.
 That means the Confident config object has all the benefits of pydantic's [`BaseModel`](https://pydantic-docs.helpmanual.io/usage/models/) including